tanmay-kapoor/DBMS/README.md

 # DBMS
 DBMS Mini Project on Event Management

+Run creation.sql once before starting the server

 Create a .env file having:

-1. PASWSWORD          :  password of the mysql user root
+1. PASSWORD          :  password of the mysql user root

 2. SENDGRID_API_KEY   :  api key generated for your account from sendgrid website